 In March 31, 2021, Philodrill gave notice to the DOE that the Joint Venture has elected not to enter the 12th year of the final 15-year term of SC 61 and consequently surrender the Service Contract.
-The limited term remaining in the SC 6A until its expiry in February 2024 exacerbated by the Covid-19 situation, greatly hampered the timely execution of the programs that the Joint Venture envisage undertaking to pursue appraisal programs and potential development opportunities in the area.

-As of December 31, 2021, the Parent Company has written off the ₱159.30 million deferred oil exploration cost of the SC 6A.
+The limited term remaining in the SC 6-A until its expiry in February 2024 exacerbated by the Covid-19 situation, greatly hampered the timely execution of the programs that the Joint Venture envisage undertaking to pursue appraisal programs and potential development opportunities in the area.
+Following the above, as of December 31, 2021, the Group has written-off the ₱159.30 million deferred cost.